TiberiusNemesis/codebound/Computer Science/Data Structures/graph.md

 - Connected graph: When there is a path between every pair of nodes.
 - Complete graph: When there is an edge between every pair of nodes.
 - Planar graph: When the graph can be inserted in a 2D plane with no edges intersecting.
-- Regular graph: When all nodes have the same degree (i.e. the same number of edges connected to them)
+- Regular graph: When all nodes have the same degree (i.e. the same number of edges connected to them).

 ## Sources